 To do CXWORX, you need a resistance tube, a mat and a towel.
 There is usually the option to use a small, medium or large weight plate for added resistance.

 It’s important to note for both women and men, you should make sure that your shorts aren’t too short, because you will spend time with your legs in the air.
-If you need a little help finding the right workout gear, please take a look at my thoughts on how to dress for success at the gym here.

 Using a resistance tube

 The resistance tube used in CXWORX is a versatile piece of equipment that allows you to add load to your muscles when doing movements, without momentum.
 Resistance tubes have no momentum, because they are only weighted when you pull on them.
 Therefore, it’s safer to use a tube during wide-range fast movements across the body, rather than dumbbells.
 If a gym offers a CXWORX class, then they will have a selection of tubes for participants.

 In a typical class, you’ll do a combination of isolated and integrated movements, like leg lifts, crunches, cross-crawls, hip bridges, leg extensions, hovers, oblique crunches, power skaters with a tube, wood-chops, lunges with a tube, rows with a tube, supermans, planks, mountain climbers, squats with a tube and much more.
 You don’t need to know what any of these moves are, because the instructor will coach you through them all.

 What do you need to know as a first-timer?